 Some companies insist employees turn in a receipt for every food or beverage purchase, no matter how small, if they expect to be reimbursed.
 Other companies set a minimum below which no receipt is needed.
 The first option is somewhat more onerous, but it also provides your company with complete spending information.

 However, reimbursement rules are a bit more complex than that.
 The government (the IRS, actually) also has a few policy rules that you and your traveling employees must follow:

 Employees who receive per diem reimbursements must keep detailed records.
 For every expense, they must log the date, place, time, and business purpose as well as the dollar amount, although no receipt is required.
 (Of course, your travel policy should require receipts for your own internal purposes.)

 Travelers must submit that information to you within 60 days of travel.
 Technically, there is an option to skip this paperwork, but it means the employee must either forego reimbursement or claim the entire amount as wages.

 If an employee spends more than the GSA-defined per diem rate and you reimburse them for their entire expense, the amount above the federal rate is considered taxable.
 You’ll have to report that on their W2, and they’ll have to pay income taxes on it.

 Specify a reimbursement deadline

-Using a digital tool to comprehensively manage your travel program streamlines everything from booking flights and hotels to capturing and submitting meal and other expenses.
+Using real-time financial and accounting reporting to comprehensively manage your travel program streamlines everything from booking flights and hotels to capturing and submitting per diem meals and other expenses.
 All the ingredients needed for tracking, reimbursement, analysis, and future planning.
 Easy peasy.